Shayne3000/Wazzap/README.md

     - [Architecture][16]- a collection of libraries that help design robust, testable, and maintainable apps.
        - [DataBinding][17] - declaratively bind data sources to UI components in a layout.
-       - [Navigation][18] - handles everything to do with in-app navigation.
+       - [Navigation][18] - handles everything to do with navigation within the single activity.
        - [Lifecycle][19] - attaches lifecycle-aware capabilities to architecture components.
        - [LiveData][20] - a lifecycle-aware, observable data holding component.
        - [ViewModel][21] - stores and manages UI-related data in a lifecycle-conscious manner.
+It also retains its data through configuration changes like screen rotations.

     - UI - User-interface components from Jetpack used for building
        - [AndroidX Kotlin Fragment][11] - a Kotlin implementation of a Fragment from the AndroidX Fragment Library.